isoraqathedh/isoraqathedh.github.com/Languages/language-list.md

     Spoken primarily in the isolated yet highly connected burrows of (J)erso and the surrounding ocean (now a mountain due to continental drift), it sports indenting, lexical blocks and an infinite supply of variables.
-(@6) [**Hesmai Iok**][PSD-HI] is a language that pulls its weight in Fenegil.
+(@6) The common language of all of the continent of Fenegil,
-    It has an intense ȝender system that both nouns and verbs use, and they interact in manners most convoluted.
+    [**Hesmai Iok**][PSD-HI] has an intense ȝender system that both nouns and verbs use, and they interact in convoluted manners.
     It also has a most singular lexicographical ordering that uses a length-55 vector to determine order.
 (@7) [**Âagenzbèe**][PSD-Ag] is the Old Tongue of the northern lands of Pseudo.